asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 ## Existing similar projects

 - [python service] https://github.com/danahynes/Asus_L410M_WMI_Keys
-- [python service] This project with inspiration of work [python service, configurable, the most spread repository of numpad driver] https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver
+- [python service] This project as inspiration for work [python service, configurable, the most spread repository of numpad driver] https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver

 Why was this project created?
 As repository where i can implement ```Configurable support of key mapping```